browserengineering/book/book/visual-effects.md

         return cmds
 ```

-I put the actual construction of the `Opacity` command to a new
+I put the actual construction of the `Opacity` command in a new
-global `paint_visual_effects` method (because other object types will need it
+global `paint_visual_effects` method (because other object types will also need it):
-also):

 ``` {.python expected=False}
 def paint_visual_effects(node, cmds, rect):